 Hybrid medical systems are dominated by debates over the extent to which they should be socialized (publicly funded and administered) or privatized, with supporters of the State model arguing for more social control and supporters of the market model arguing for more private control.

-The working-class majority supports access to medical care as a human right and believes that government should provide for those in need.
-In contrast, the capitalist class believes that healthy people should not have to subsidize the care of sick people and defends the right of business to profit from sickness.
+The working-class majority support access to medical care as a human right and believe that government should provide for those in need.
+In contrast, the capitalist class believe that healthy people should not have to subsidize the care of sick people and defend the right of business to profit from sickness.
 The middle class takes a middle position, advocating a mix of socialized and privatized medicine.
 Can the State resolve this conflict?

-While the capitalist State manages the system for the benefit of the capitalist class, that’s not how it looks.
+While the capitalist State manages the system for the benefit of the capitalist class, that is not how it looks.

-Blatant examples of greed and corruption must be contained (or be seen to be contained) to preserve the legitimacy of a system that is based on greed and corruption.
+Blatant examples of greed and corruption must be contained, or be seen to be contained, in order to preserve the legitimacy of a system that is based on greed and corruption.

 At times, the State will even fight large sections of the capitalist class to preserve the system as a whole, as it did in Britain during the industrial revolution and in the United States during the Great Depression.
 However, at all times, State solutions to social problems never challenge the profit system that created those problems in the first place.

 Advocates of State-funded medicine argue that, unlike insurance companies that are out for profit, the State will make decisions based on what people need.
 That would be true if the State was committed to meeting human needs.
 However, the State serves the capitalist system and provides only what penny-pinching government bureaucrats decide to fund.
-The US public education system is a prime example.
+The woeful state of public education is a prime example.